judexzhu/knowledgebase/network-infiniband-mellanox-sb7800.md

 ***
 ## Known issues
-* Fan/PSU units available in forward and reverse airflow; enable you order the right ones - for rear-cabled Infiniband, airflow should be PSU-to-ports
+* Fan/PSU units available in forward and reverse airflow; ensure you order the right ones - for rear-cabled Infiniband, airflow should be PSU-to-ports